 This week, Greenwich residents were upset about the cutting of Greenwich’s trees along I95 northbound.

 In fact, on Friday around 2:30pm, tree crews were working from the right lane of I95 near exit 5.
 Traffic was backed up all the way to the NY state line.

 The DOT issued a statement explaining why they are removing trees along I95 throughout Greenwich.

 The department said its primary mission is to keep the infrastructure safe.

 “To this end, it is the Department’s responsibility to prune, trim or remove dead, dying, decaying or otherwise compromised trees and vegetation in the state highway right-of-way, abutting the road shoulder area and center-median of highways and ramps,” the DOT said in a statement.

 The DOT said between 2012 to 2014 there were over 7,800 motor vehicle incidents involving tree strikes statewide, resulting in 147 fatalities.

 While most of the incidents involved motor vehicles leaving the highway, over 560 were due to trees falling onto the travel portion of the highways, which have led to many claims against the State of Connecticut.

-As part of the Department’s vegetation management program, reestablishment of a clear zone along high speed roadways in a priority.
+As part of the Department’s vegetation management program, reestablishment of a ‘clear zone’ along high speed roadways is a priority.